The Summer Sun and a Newborn

 Hello Vitamin D!

-Vitamin D is naturally provided through sunshine, and it conveniently helps reduce jaundice levels and increase the immune system.
+Vitamin D is naturally provided through sunshine, and it conveniently helps reduce jaundice levels and increases the immune system.
 This does not mean that your baby needs hours in the sun each day, but a stroll around the block will do her good!
 Even indirect sunshine will help her tiny body absorb Vitamin D.

 Newborns CANNOT drink water.

 Chlorine is Not Newborn Friendly.

 After giving birth, a mother shouldn’t be in a pool until all postpartum bleeding has ended, and her OB/midwife has given the green light to swim.
 With that being said, a newborn has no business being in a chlorinated body of water either.
-That baby skin absorbs everything, including harmful chemicals.
-Wait a few months before exposing her.
+That new baby skin absorbs everything, including harmful chemicals.
+Wait a few months before exposing her precious skin.

 Sunscreen is not recommended until 6 months or older, but if you are nervous about sun exposure, rub some coconut oil on your baby’s skin to create a barrier.
 This will not give 100% protection from a sunburn, but it can help a bit.
 Make sure to use a sun hat and light-weight clothing as protection.

 It is a myth that babies need to be dressed warmer than you; this is especially true in the summer months.
 Stick to light-weight, cotton clothing with a brimmed hat that keeps the sun off of your baby’s face.
-No blankets are needed!
+No blankets are needed unless it is being used as a shade and is extremely light.

 It’s Not Flu Season, But the Summer Cold Does Exist